opeoje91/School_District_Analysis/README.md

 2. there is a little reduction on the budget when the 9th grade score was removed
 3. there is no significant change in the school size
-4. there is no significant change in the school type These  removal confirmed the suspicion of teh school board about th dishonesty involved in Thomas High School
+4. there is no significant change in the school type These  removal confirmed the suspicion of the school board about the dishonesty involved in Thomas High School